Driving the Icefields Parkway

 7. Columbia Icefields

-The Columbia Icefields are a great stop at the highest point on the Icefields Parkway, and we seem to visit every year without fail.
+The Columbia Icefields are the highest point on the Icefields Parkway, and we seem to visit every year without fail.

-The coolest (no pun intended) way to see it is to take a tour onto the glacier in a special Glacier Explorer bus – Prices are a whopping $85 CAD online or $94 in person.
-If you ask us, that is crazy expensive, but if money’s no object then hey, why not!
+The coolest (pun intended) way to see it is to take a tour onto the glacier in a special Glacier Explorer bus – Prices are a whopping $85 CAD online or $94 in person.
+If you ask us, that is crazy expensive, but it is a pretty unique experience.

 This one is kind of a secret and very seasonal.
 If you want to be able to get to the ice cave safely, the only time to go is in Winter.
 Otherwise you’ll have to cross quite a fast flowing river and risk being under the cave when the ice is melting and less stable.